Wolff potentials and nonlocal equations of Lane-Emden type: Abstract

 \section{Abstract}

 We consider nonlocal equations of the type

-where $\Omega \subset \R^{n}$ is either a bounded domain or the whole $\R^{n}$, $\mu$ is a Radon measure on $\Omega$, $0<s<1$ and $1<p<n/s$.
-Especially, we extend the existence, regularity and Wolff potential estimates for SOLA (Solutions Obtained as Limits of Approximations), established by Kuusi, Mingione, and Sire (Comm.
+where $\Omega \subset \mathbb{R}^{n}$ is either a bounded domain or the whole $\mathbb{R}^{n}$, $\mu$ is a Radon measure on $\Omega$, $0 < s < 1$ and $1 < p < n/s$.
+In particular, we extend the existence, regularity and Wolff potential estimates for SOLA (Solutions Obtained as Limits of Approximations), established by Kuusi, Mingione, and Sire (Comm.
 Math.
 Phys.
-337:1317--1368, 2015), to the strongly singular case $1<p\le2-s/n$.
-Moreover, using Wolff potentials and Orlicz capacities, we present both a sufficient and a necessary conditions for the existence of SOLA to nonlocal equations of the type
+337(3):1317--1368, 2015), to the strongly singular case $1 < p \le 2-s/n$.
+Moreover, using Wolff potentials and Orlicz capacities, we present both a sufficient condition and a necessary condition for the existence of SOLA to nonlocal equations of the type

 where $P(\cdot)$ is either a power function or an exponential function.